duke326/SWE261/ProjectReport.md

 ## What is its purpose?

-**jsoup** is a Java library for working with real-world HTML.
-It provides a very convenient API for fetching URLs and extracting and manipulating data, using the best of HTML5 DOM methods and CSS selectors.
+**jsoup** is a Java library for working with real-world HTML/XML.

+It uses the best DOM method of HTML5 and CSS selector to provide a very convenient API for obtaining URLs and extracting and processing data.

-**jsoup** implements the [WHATWG HTML5](https://html.spec.whatwg.org/multipage/) specification, and parses HTML to the same DOM as modern browsers do.
+**jsoup** implements the [WHATWG HTML5](https://html.spec.whatwg.org/multipage/) specification, and parses HTML to the same DOM as modern browsers.

 * scrape and [parse](https://jsoup.org/cookbook/input/parse-document-from-string) HTML from a URL, file, or string
 * find and [extract data](https://jsoup.org/cookbook/extracting-data/selector-syntax), using DOM traversal or CSS selectors